tesujimath/real_parent/README.md

 Provides lazy path extension methods which are safe in the presence of symlinks.

-Noting that `Path::join` and `Path::parent` give incorrect results in the presence of symlinks, there has been a general adoption of `Path::canonicalize` to mitigate this.
+Noting that `Path::parent` gives incorrect results in the presence of symlinks, there has been a general adoption of `Path::canonicalize` to mitigate this.
 This comes, however, with some ergonomic drawbacks (see below).

-The intention is to replace eager and early calls to `Path::canonicalize` with late calls to, for example, `PathExt::real_join` and `PathExt::real_parent`.
+The intention is to replace eager and early calls to `Path::canonicalize` with late calls to `PathExt::real_parent`.

 In this way, the user's preferred and natural view of their filesystem is preserved, and paths are resolved correctly on a just-in-time basis before requiring to actually touch the filesystem.

 ## Rationale

-The standard library methods `Path::join` and `Path::parent` are not safe in the presence of symlinks.
+The standard library method `Path::parent` is not safe in the presence of symlinks.
 For background information and a comprehensive analysis see the Plan 9 paper [Getting Dot-Dot Right](https://9p.io/sys/doc/lexnames.html).

 So far the Rust community has leaned extensively on `Path::canonicalize` to mitigate this.
 While this approach avoids path breakage, it has